jessamynsmith/twitterbot/README.md

 Run bot:

-    python bin/reply_to_mentions.py  # Check twitter stream for mentions, and reply python bin/post_message.py       # Post a message to twitter
+    python bin/initialize_data.py    # Clears any current data and adds compliments to datastore python bin/reply_to_mentions.py  # Check twitter stream for mentions, and reply python bin/post_message.py       # Post a message to twitter